Most frequent questions and answers

-There is not a set value for an appraisal.
-The cost depends on the nature and characteristics of the appraised item and the time required for research on the item.
+There is not a set price for an appraisal.
+The price depends on the nature and characteristics of the appraised item and the time required to evaluate the item.

 Some appraisals can be performed while you wait.
 Most appraisals take 1-2 days.

-Many people request an appraisal so that they can insure their jewelry.
+Many people request an appraisal to insure their jewelry.
 The insurance company will almost always require an independent appraisal to establish a replacement value.
 We can also perform appraisals to authenticate a piece of jewelry or to establish a value for an estate auction or sale.
 You can be sure that we will carefully examine your item and provide a fair and accurate appraisal.

 We provide a reasonable estimate of the replacement value of an item in an appraisal.
 Some people mistakenly believe that if they insure their jewelry for a higher value, they will get a higher insurance settlement if their item is lost or stolen.